data-umbrella/data-umbrella.github.io/_posts/2021-06-29-tracking-impact-and-measuring-success-in-data-education-events.md

 ---
 layout: post
-title: Tracking impact and measuring success in data education events
+title: Tracking Impact and Measuring Success in Data Education Events
 description: This post summarizes conversations surrounding these topics and provides resources to help you develop an impact strategy for your next event.
 date: 2021-06-29 15:01:35 +0300
 image: '/images/csvconf-blog.jpeg'